Report Card Grades: Sierra Club

 On September 20, 2007, the Sierra Club—along with the Natural Resources Defense Council and other organizations—petitioned the EPA to require manufacturers to conduct short-term and long-term toxicity experiments on animals for air fresheners.
 These experiments would have required confining animals to gas chambers, squeezing them into inhalation tubes, or restraining them with breathing apparatuses over their mouths, forcing them to breathe in air fresheners and their ingredients.
 Fortunately, the EPA agreed with PETA’s formal comments and denied the petition, sparing thousands of animals!

-PETA sent a letter to Robbie Cox, president of the Sierra Club, on November 8, 2007, urging the Sierra Club to reconsider its endorsement and lobbying for animal testing.
+PETA sent a letter to Mr. Cox on November 8, 2007, urging him to reconsider the organization’s endorsement of and lobbying for animal testing.

 What You Can Do